-- 1. Loud and continuous ringing of the bell. - 2.
-Students will walk rapidly, but do not run. - 3.
-Students are not to take wraps or books. - 4.
-Students from each room will form and maintain a single column throughout the drill, unless otherwise instructed. - 5.
-The first two students to the door will serve as monitors and hold the doors open. - 6.
-The last person to leave the room will see that the door is closed. - 7.
-The monitors will fall in behind the last column to leave the building and will again hold the doors open while the students re-enter the building. - 8.
-Columns at both entrances will proceed far enough to permit the end of each to clear the halls of the building. - 9.
+- 1. Students will walk rapidly, but do not run. - 2.
+Students are not to take unnecessary items with them. - 3.
+Students from each room will form and maintain a single column throughout the drill, unless otherwise instructed. - 4.
+The first two students to the door will serve as monitors and hold the doors open. - 5.
+The last person to leave the room will see that the door is closed. - 6.
+The monitors will fall in behind the last column to leave the building and will again hold the doors open while the students re-enter the building. - 7.
+Columns at all entrances will proceed far enough to permit the end of each to clear the halls of the building. - 8.
 Absolute quiet is to be maintained in the columns during the entire drill.